burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 A<int> a(123); // Correct syntax in C++98/03/11/14 (and only one correct)
  ```

-Before C++17, such a feature was supported only for template functions, but not for template classes.
+Before C++17, such a feature was supported only for template functions, not for template classes.
 That feature is called *Class Template Argument Deduction*.

 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/language/class_template_argument_deduction).